-Prerequisites: EXPL 200, ENGL 200, C or higher in BIOL 102-BIOL 103, C or higher in CHEM 151-CHEM 152, PHYS 121-PHYS 122 (or taken concurrently), an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor, and a minimum of 40 earned semester hours for Biology, Biological Chemistry, and Chemistry or 60 earned semester hours for Forensic Investigation Description: This first project in the student's experiential program challenges the student to identify, investigate and analyze a particular topic in the program of study or a concentration.
-A key objective is to apply skills, methods, and knowledge obtained in prior courses with independent thinking and research; the final product represents the successful and purposeful application of knowledge.
+Prerequisites: EXPL 200, ENGL 200, C or higher in BIOL 102-BIOL 103, C or higher in CHEM 151-CHEM 152, PHYS 121-PHYS 122 (or taken concurrently), an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor, and a minimum of 40 earned semester hours for Biology, Biological Chemistry, and Chemistry

+Description: This first project in the student's experiential program challenges the student to identify, investigate and analyze a particular topic in the program of study or concentration.
+A key objective is to apply skills, methods, and knowledge obtained in prior courses with independent thinking and research.
+The final product represents the successful and purposeful application of knowledge.
 The project is undertaken with the close mentorship of a faculty member and may involve a community partner.
-Projects can involve scientific-based research or laboratory experiences, needs analysis or development plans for external organizations, or market studies and business plan proposals.
+Projects can involve scientific-based research or laboratory experiences.
 Offered as needed.